 |JOUR 2003||Writing for Today's Media|

 All but two of the courses are taught in the classroom as well as online.
 JOUR 2003 and JOUR 2053 are taught online only.

-For those who might decide along the way to change their major to journalism, all the courses will serve as prerequisites except for JOUR 2003 and JOUR 2053.
-The two courses will count as electives, but not as prerequisites.
+For those who might decide along the way to change their major to journalism, all the courses will serve as prerequisites except for JOUR 2003, JOUR 2053 and JOUR 2063.
+These three courses will count as electives, but not as prerequisites.